midcenturyfiber/UbiquitiDocs/index.md

 Now that you've created your account and accepted the invitation, go to [https://unifi.ubnt.com](https://unifi.ubnt.com) to view your network.

-You'll be greeting with an interface that looks like this.
+You'll be greeted with an interface that looks like this.

 ![Interface](https://raw.githubusercontent.com/ronaldburns/UbiquitiDocs/master/assets/msedge_s2D8CxmNpp.png){:width="400px"}